We’re excited to announce that we’ve accomplished our most recent big money goal!

 We were already saving for retirement, but it never hurts to kick it up a notch.
 We haven’t started saving for a future child or a potential beach vacation condo, yet, but that’s about to change.

-This section of big life changing events normally costs quite a bit of money.
-Luckily, we’ve already accomplished many of these types of goals when we paid off over $80,000 of my wife’s student loan debt, bought our first ever home (that’s now our first rental property) and our long-term home that we live in now.
+This section of big life-changing events normally costs quite a bit of money.
+Luckily, we’ve already accomplished many of these types of goals when we paid off over $80,000 of my wife’s student loan debt, bought our first ever home (that’s now our first rental property) and the long-term home that we live in now.

 Some more examples that might apply to you include: